 What to Pack for Puerto Rico

-We visited Puerto Rico after the hurricane in early 2018 and had a fantastic time.
+We visited Puerto Rico last winter and had a fantastic time.
 The island is rapidly recovering and looking for tourism dollars to help the economy so we would highly recommend visiting!
 You can read all our Puerto Rico travel guides here.

 We stayed in Old San Juan for a week, with a couple day trips to the nearby islands.
 Here’s a look at what to wear in Puerto Rico with some outfit suggestions and packing ideas.

 I packed a mix of dresses, long shirts and breathable tops.
 My favorite places to shop for summer clothes are Nordstrom, Shopbop, Revolve, H&M, Uniqlo and Mango.